Upper School Course of Study

 1 period (Elective, Grades 9-12)

 This ensemble focuses on Upper School students who wish to continue their studies in the violin, viola, and cello.
-It is a full year class that learns advanced and varied repertoire to perform in the Holiday and Spring concerts.
+It is a full-year class that teaches advanced and varied repertoire to perform in the Holiday and Spring concerts.
+Students who remain in Instrumental class in Grades 11 and 12 will be in Advanced Instrumental.

 Music Production